Shaswat2001/INN_Continuum_Robot/README.md

 We propose an invertible neural network to represent inverse kinematics.
 This repository contains implementation for our work "Inverse Kinematics of Tendon Driven Continuum Robots using Invertible Neural Network" published in <a href = "http://www.icca.net">CompAuto 2022</a>.

+## Motion Planning Demo -

+The INN trained was tested by controling the robot on a circle trajectory of radius = 45 mm and height = 397 mm.
+The motion of the robot is shown in the below video -